 How to Configure Standard ACL to Secure a VTY Port

 VTY port access restriction allows you to define which IP addresses are allowed Telnet access to the router EXEC process.
-We can also control administrative workstation using an ACL and an access-class statement configured on VTY lines.
+We can also control administrative workstations using an ACL and an access-class statement configured on VTY lines.

 The access-class command configured in line configuration mode restricts connections between a particular VTY/SSH and the addresses in an access list.
 Both standard and extended access lists apply to packets that travel through a router.
-An outbound Telnet extended ACL does not prevent router-initiated Telnet sessions, by default.
+An outbound Telnet extended ACL does not prevent router-initiated Telnet sessions by default.

 Router(config-line)# access-class <access-list-number> { in |out }